 Attendance at school-sponsored dances is a privilege.
 Only students who attend the school may attend school-sponsored dances.
 All school rules, including the school's discipline code and dress code are in effect during school-sponsored dances.
-Any student who has been assigned a Lunch Detention, After School Detention, In-School Suspension, or Out-of-School Suspension the week of a school-sponsored dance may not attend the dance.
+Any student who has been assigned a Lunch Detention, After School Detention, G.O.A.T., Out-of-School Suspension, Bus Write up or Bus Suspension during the immediate grading period preceding the event, may not attend.
 Students who violate the school's discipline code will be required to leave the dance immediately and the student's parent/guardian will be contacted.
 The school may also impose other discipline as outlined in the school's discipline code.